-lllustration for The Saturday Evening Post, February 22, 1936.
-Oil on canvas.
-Private collection. ©1936 SEPS: Curtis Licensing, Indianapolis, IN.
+lllustration for The Saturday Evening Post, February 22, 1936. ©1936 SEPS: Curtis Licensing, Indianapolis, IN.
 All rights reserved.

 Quality